 These will help you satisfy your pasta cravings with something wholesome rather than empty calories.
 They even taste good without any sauce!

 These are good to have on hand when you want a sweet treat.
 They’re low in calories and high in nutritious values.

-I keep both dried and canned black beans in stock.
+I keep both dried and canned black beans and chickpeas in stock.
 They are simple to add to salads, tacos, soups, and chilis.
 They are high in protein and low in calories.

 - Hemp Seeds